-ESPEI has two different fitting modes: single-phase and multi-phase fitting.
+ESPEI has two different fitting modes: parameter generation and Bayesian parameter estimation, which uses Markov Chain Monte Carlo (MCMC).
 You can run either of these modes or both of them sequentially.

 To run either of the modes, you need to have a phase models file that describes the phases in the system using the standard CALPHAD approach within the compound energy formalism.